uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

 https://doi.org/10.1093/bioinformatics/btaa158).
 A random sequence/receptor/repertoire dataset consists of randomly generated amino acid sequences, where the amino acids are chosen from a uniform distribution.
 The dataset size, sequence lengths and optional labels can be specified by the user.

+The generated dataset can then be used to train a classifier (see :ref:`How to train and assess a receptor or repertoire-level ML classifier`), apply a classifier (see :ref:`How to apply previously trained ML models to a new dataset`), or simulate immune events (see :ref:`How to simulate antigen or disease-associated signals in AIRR datasets`).

 YAML specification of a random repertoire dataset
 -------------------------------------------------